 eToro offers over 1,083 different instruments to trade, including over 47 currency pairs.
 We’ve summarised all of the different types of instruments offered by eToro below, along with the instruments offered by XTB and AvaTrade for comparison.

 |Major forex pairs||Yes||Yes||Yes|

 |Exotic forex pairs||Yes||Yes||Yes|

-eToro offer a user-friendly custom trading platform, available as both a downloadable program or as a broswer based WebTrader.
-If you are looking for a MetaTrader broker, see our comparison of MT4 brokers here.
+eToro offer a user-friendly custom trading platform, available as both a downloadable program or as a browser based WebTrader.
+If you are looking for a MetaTrader broker, see our comparison of MT4 brokers here

-eToro also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.See eToro's platforms
+eToro also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See eToro's platforms

-eToro allow you to execute a minimum of trade of $25.
-This may vary depending on the account you open. eToro allow you to execute a maxium trade of 20% of equity.
+eToro allows you to execute a minimum trade of $25.
+This may vary depending on the account you open. eToro allows you to execute a maximum trade of 20% of equity.
 As eToro offer STP execution, you can expect tighter spreads with more transparency over the price you‘re paying to execute your trades.

-Finally, we’ve listed some of the popular funding methods that eToro offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that eToro offers its traders below.

-eToro have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+eToro has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.